-IT would be lovely if banking were simpler, if it was a case of nipping into town to deposit our money with a good company who invested it well and shared the returns with us fairly.
+IT would be lovely if banking were a simple matter of nipping into town to deposit our money with a good company that invested it well and shared the returns with us fairly.

-As the world has become smaller, investment opportunities have grown and priorities have changed - and with them the number of friendly institutions that will look after our money and the world we live in.
+As the world has become smaller, investment opportunities have grown and priorities have changed.
+As a result, the number of friendly institutions that will both look after our money and the world we live in has drastically reduced.

-One benefit of the world getting smaller is that we're not limited to our own high streets any more - but the concept of an ethical bank on our doorstep is an attractive one.
+One benefit of having lots of banking options is that we're not limited to our own high streets any more - but the concept of an ethical bank on our doorstep is an attractive one.

 The Co-operative Bank

-The Co-op have benefited a lot over the years from being the only bank to have an explicit Ethical Policy that people can refer to.
+The Co-op have benefited a lot over the years from being the only high street bank to have an explicit Ethical Policy that people can refer to.

 But they've had a rough few years, losing thousands of customers as a result of jitters over bad business decisions, revelations about executives and their pay, and several high-profile resignations.

-Even so, at the depth of the Co-op's problems, Ethical Consumer's Rob Harrison pointed out that, "...things didn't go wrong because of ethics, they went wrong because of the decision to buy the Britannia Building Society."
+Indeed, at the depth of the Co-op's problems Ethical Consumer's Rob Harrison pointed out that, "...things didn't go wrong because of ethics, they went wrong because of the decision to buy the Britannia Building Society".

-The Co-op were also the institution that wanted to buy what's now become TSB.
-That desire to grow by buying up the competition seems to have been quelled by their problems.
+The Co-op were also the institution that wanted to buy what's now become TSB - although this ultimately didn't happen due to their many problems.

-In the wake of that mess, Move Your Money Chief Executive Laura Willoughby MBE spoke of "the dangers of banks seeking to grow by acquisition instead of pursuing sustainable growth".
+In light of this, Move Your Money Chief Executive Laura Willoughby MBE spoke of "the dangers of banks seeking to grow by acquisition instead of pursuing sustainable growth".

-More than 74,000 people responded, and no doubt as a result of the bank's issues, transparency and responsible banking were bigger worries for many than human rights and protecting the environment.
+More than 74,000 people responded and it transpired that transparency and responsible banking were bigger worries for many than human rights and protecting the environment.

-But the vast swathe of issues covered by "human rights" - which in the Co-op's ethical policy includes torture, arms trading, oppressive regimes and sexual discrimination among other things - was still the third most important factor.
+But the vast swathe of issues covered by the term 'human rights' - which in the Co-op's ethical policy includes torture, arms trading, oppressive regimes and sexual discrimination among other things - was still the third most important factor.

-The bank say that as a result of the poll, they've "strengthened and extended" their policy - but there's still some concern over their possible investments in hedge funds, which aren't seen as the most ethical way of raising money.
+The bank say that as a result of the poll they've "strengthened and extended" their ethical policy.

-TSB - whose current accounts are reviewed here - don't use the E word.
-Instead they call themselves "different", emphasising their local ties.
+TSB - whose current accounts are reviewed here - don't claim to be an ethical bank.
+Instead they call themselves "different" and emphasise their local ties.

 There's nothing to stop anyone who wants to be a shareholder becoming one - and TSB shares proved incredibly popular when the bank was first floated in 2013.

-Because of that continued connection with Lloyds, Ethical Consumer rank TSB among the least ethical banks, just above Natwest, Barclays and HSBC.
+Because of this continued connection with Lloyds, Ethical Consumer rank TSB among the least ethical banks, just above Natwest, Barclays and HSBC.

-They do, however, have a refreshingly open approach to explaining how they work, with the slightly alarmingly titled Truth and banking" page of their website setting out some of the basics.
+TSB does, however, have a refreshingly open approach to explaining how they work, with an explanatory page on their website which provides lots of details about how the bank operates.

 In terms of customer satisfaction and ethical considerations, building societies tend to come top of most consumer research lists.

-They also offer one of the better current accounts, paying one of the highest rates of interest available.
+Nationwide also offer one of the better current accounts available, paying one of the highest rates of interest available.

-But it's also worth looking at banks and building societies offering Sharia-compliant accounts.
+It's also worth looking at banks and building societies that offer Sharia-compliant accounts.
 As we explain here , they're a good option for everyone because of their strong ethical code and good rates of return.

-Finally, the poor cousin of the banking world, the credit union is also worth investigating.
-Many only offer savings and loans, but some of the larger unions also provide some form of banking.
+Finally, credit unions are also worth investigating.
+Many only offer savings and loans, but some of the larger unions also provide other forms of banking.

 There's more on some of the options available here.

-The seriously ethical institutions are only really accessible online - and they also tend to focus on savings and investments alone.
+The most dedicated and focused ethical institutions are only really accessible online - and they also tend to primarily focus on savings and investments.

-Whether or not it's possible to bank truly ethically on the high street depends in large part on where that high street is; people in bigger towns and cities will find it an easier task than those elsewhere.
+Whether or not it's possible to bank ethically on the high street depends primarily on where that high street is: bigger towns and cities have many more banking options than smaller locations.